Posts

 Appealing Against an HMRC Penalty

-You do have the right to appeal against HMRC’s decision to issue you a penalty, for example due to a tax return — or the actual tax — being paid late.
-Taxfile can help advise you about that (see below).
+You have the right to appeal against HMRC’s decision to issue you a penalty so long as it’s appealed soon enough after the penalty notice.
+That includes penalties for late tax returns or payments.
+Taxfile can help advise you about all of that (see below).

 Taxfile are Here to Help

-So, if your tax return is late, you owe HMRC tax or are owed a refund by them, come and see us as soon as possible at Taxfile — we’re accountants and tax advisors in Tulse Hill, South London.
+If your tax return is late, you owe HMRC tax, or are owed a refund by them, come and see us as soon as possible.
+Taxfile are accountants and tax advisors in Tulse Hill, South London.
 We’ll help to sort it all out for you with the minimum of fuss, at a competitive price.
 Come in as early in the month as you can and we’ll help you to sort things out — for the best possible outcome.
-We know the rules and liaise with HMRC every single day on behalf of our clients, so if we can help convince HMRC to reduce or completely remove any penalty you may be facing, we will do so, so long as your circumstances fit the relevant HMRC criteria.
-You can only appeal within 30 days of the date of any penalty notice you receive, so the earlier the better – give us a call on 0208 761 8000 or fill in the short form here and we’ll take it from there.
+We know the rules and liaise with HMRC every single day on behalf of our clients.
+So, if we can help convince HMRC to reduce or completely remove any penalty you may be facing, we will do so, so long as your circumstances fit the relevant HMRC criteria.
+You can only appeal within 30 days of the date of any penalty notice you receive, so the earlier you contact us the better – give us a call on 020 8761 8000 or fill in this short form and we’ll take it from there.
 Alternatively, book an appointment with one of our expert tax advisors to chat things over, without obligation.
 Payment plans called ‘Time to Pay’ arrangements may also be available for eligible people who cannot to afford to pay their tax in one lump sum — Taxfile would be happy to tell you more.

 020 8761 8000 Book Appointment Get Started Here